 There was this saying-

-‘Treat your business like a business it will pay you AS A business but treat your business like hobby it will cost you LIKE hobby’
+‘If you treat your business like a business it will pay you business but if you treat your business like hobby it will cost you hobby’

 So, if I really wanted to make this works, I need to do it right.

 Of course in whatever decision we are making, there’s always pros and cons and risks running along with it.
 BUT I need to make this works.
 No room for doubts, self defeated monologue and giving up.
 For the sake of my son’s future I really….for the 100th times….really needs to make this works.

 And……thankfully and gratefully, I have an undivided support from my sister.
 She knew the struggle I’m living under and offered to help me in a most unexpected way.
 For that I’m trully grateful.
 Ani…lets do this for our beloved child.